vanuyta/filehasher/README.md

                                 not specified).
   -w [ --workers ] NUM (=8)     Number of workers to calculate hashes (number
                                 of H/W threads supported - if not specified).
+                                '0' value can be used to forse sync processing.
   -b [ --blocksize ] SIZE (=1M) Size of block.
 Scale suffixes are allowed:
                                 `K` - mean Kbyte(example 128K)
                                 `M` - mean Mbyte (example 10M)
+                                `G` - mean Gbyte (example 1G)
   --ordered                     Ennables results ordering by chunk number.
                                 Ordering option has restriction in 100000
                                 chunks.
 Unordered output is faster and uses